skahwah/SQLRecon/README.md

 ## Impersonation Modules
 Impersonation modules are used to interact against a single MS SQL server, under the context of an impersonated SQL user.
 * <b>impersonate</b> - Enumerate any user accounts that can be impersonated
-* <b>iwhoami</b> - See what user you are logged in as, mapped as and what roles exist
+* <b>iwhoami -i IMPERSONATEUSER</b> - See what user you are logged in as, mapped as and what roles exist
 * <b>iquery -i IMPERSONATEUSER -o QUERY</b> - Execute an arbitrary SQL query as an impersonated user
 <br>↓ Command Execution (requires sysadmin role or similar)
 * <b>ienablexp -i IMPERSONATEUSER</b> - Enable xp_cmdshell